Recommended tech & dev stack

 Environment

 I’ve played with many code editors over the years – from Notepad++, to Sublime, to Atom, and many more.
-None of them has felt more like ‘home’ than Visual Studio Code.
+Cursor is the latest and greatest ‘AI Editor’, building on the back of Visual Studio Code’s comfortable and familiar context.
 It’s powerful, extensible (with a thriving extensions ecosystem), and slots neatly into my development workflow.

 Local for local web development